OPM/LBPM/docs/source/userGuide/models/color/analysis/subphase.rst

 * analyzes the connectivity of fluid phases using a connected components algorithm
 * constructs iso-surfaces to represent interfaces within the system
+* computes averages of physical quantities based on the defined entities

 Since it is more computationally expensive to carry out these operations compared to the basic analysis, it may be useful to choose ``subphase_analysis_interval`` to be larger than